NicKarlovich/dnd/data/herald.md

 Upon speaking the words, you gain the following abilities to help you in combat and as a wielder of the earth

 * **Extra Attack:** You can attack twice, instead of once, whenever you take the Attack action on your turn.
-* **Earthen Spells** You gain the ability to cast Maximilian's Earthen Grasp and Erupting Earth by expending one or three stormlight charges respectively.
+* **Earthen Spells** You gain the ability to cast Maximilian's Earthen Grasp, Meld Into Stone, and Erupting Earth by expending one, two, or three stormlight charges respectively.
 * **Infusions** You gain the ability to infuse your vorin stances with stormlight.
 Your number of infusions are listed in the Infusions Column in the [Stoneward Table](#stoneward-table).
 Over the course of a short or long rest you can change which stances you infuse by expending 2 stormlight for each infused stance.
 When a stance is infused, you can used the additional ***Infused*** properties that are listed within the stance's description.

 ### Rockshaper